Sofia Backåberg

 Teaching

-I am teaching, supervising and examining theses in the Nursing Program, undergraduate and advanced level, as well as in the Health Science Master Programme in Health Sciences, where I am also course coordinator for two courses.
+I am teaching, supervising and examining theses in the Nursing Program, undergraduate and advanced level, and I am course coordinator for courses in scientific methods and independent thesis.

-I have a great interest in experiential learning and creating learning opportunities that are engaging to facilitate creativity and reflection, such as the use of Forum Play.
+I have a great interest in experiential learning and creating learning opportunities that are engaging to facilitate creativity and reflection.
+One scenatio-based reflection method I have used in teaching and research is Forum Play.

 Research

-I am involved in several multi-disciplinary research projects focusing on supporting older adult's overall health, independence and active living.
+I am involved in several multidisciplinary research projects that focus on supporting people’s health, independence, and opportunities for an active life.

-In the project Confidence in every step, we are using co-design to explore how digital tools can be developed and used in health care to engage older adults in self-care at home and to motivate healthy behaviour, such as functional mobility.
-Within this project, I am co-supervising the PhD student Susanna Strandberg and belong to the Resilient healthcare and patient activation group - The ReAction group at the Dept. of Health and Caring Sciences led by professor Mirjam Ekstedt.
+In the project Confidence in every step, we use co‑design to explore how digital tools can be developed and implemented in health and social care to engage older adults in self‑care at home and motivate healthy behaviors, including training to maintain physical function.
+In this project, I am the principal supervisor of PhD student Jessica Olofsson.

-In another project, we are exploring how 3D visualization of movements through the Skeleton Avatar camera Technique (SAT) can be used and facilitate assessments of functional ability among older adults to, for example, early detection of functional impairments.
-The project is connected to Linnaeus University Centre for Data Intensive Sciences and Applications - DISA e-Health
+In another project, we explore how the Skeleton Avatar Technique (SAT) and AI‑trained models can visualize movement and support functional assessments among older adults—for example, to detect early functional decline or evaluate interventions aimed at reducing fall risk.
+This project is connected to the Linnaeus University Centre for Data Intensive Sciences and Applications – DISA eHealth.

-In my research, I am collaborating with a research group at the Faculty of Kinesiology, University of Calgary.
+In my research, I also collaborate with scholars at the Faculty of Kinesiology and researchers in Computational Design at the University of Calgary in Canada.

 Commissions